csglab/splikit/README.md

 ![alt text](https://github.com/Arshammik/Splicing-Pipeline/blob/main/Frame%209%20(1).jpg?raw=true)

-Subsequently, motivated by [Anna Neufeld et.al](https://arxiv.org/abs/2207.00554) we employed a Poisson read splitting (thinning) technique to divide the raw counts into train and test data sets to address the double-dipping problem (wherein the same data set is used to generate and test a hypothesis).
+Subsequently, we employed a Poisson read splitting (thinning) technique to divide the raw counts into train and test data sets to address the double-dipping problem (wherein the same data set is used to generate and test a hypothesis).
 This was followed by a filtration of highly variable features in both modalities.

 # Usage